-- j.
-If the board is unable to negotiate a satisfactory contract with any of the selected firms, the committee shall select additional firms, and the board shall continue negotiations in accordance with this subsection until an agreement is reached. - 8.
-At the conclusion of the audit field work, the independent certified public accountant shall discuss with the head of each local governmental entity or the chair's designee or with the chair of the district school board or the chair's designee, or with the chair of the board of the charter school or the chair's designee, as appropriate, all of the auditor's comments that will be included in the audit report.
-If the officer is not available to discuss the auditor's comments, their discussion is presumed when the comments are delivered in writing to his or her office.
-The auditor shall notify each member of the governing body of a local governmental entity for which deteriorating financial conditions exist which may cause a condition described in s.
+contract with any of the selected firms, the committee shall

+8. At the conclusion of the audit field work, the

+independent certified public accountant shall discuss with the head of each local governmental entity or the chair's designee or with the chair of the district school board or the chair's designee, or with the chair of the board of the charter school or the chair's designee, as appropriate, all of the auditor's comments that will be included in the audit report.
+If the officer is not available to discuss the auditor's comments, their discussion is presumed when the comments are delivered member of the governing body of a local governmental entity cause a condition described in s.
 218.503(1) to occur if actions are not taken to address such conditions.